blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ### Actions in combat
 There is an assortment of actions you may use in combat.

 - Attack: You may make an melee or ranged attack.
-You may also attempt to grapple or shove a creature, which requires a contested athletics check made against either an athletics or acrobatics check(their choice).
+You may also attempt to grapple or shove a creature, which requires a contested strength check made against either a strength or dexterity check(their choice).
 - Cast A Spell: You may cast a spell which as a casting time of one action.
 - Dash: You gain movement equal to your current movement.
 For example, if you had 30ft of movement, you would gain 30ft by dashing.
 - Disengage: Normally, an enemy may take an attack of opportunity when you leave their melee range.
 Disengaging prevents this.